-Are you preparing for a pitch or presentation and are you looking for fresh, vibrant mockups to showcase your work?
+Are you preparing for a pitch or presentation and looking for fresh design mockup kits to showcase your work?
 Thanks to the many creative — and very generous — folks in our community, there are a vast abundance of free kits with which you can test your designs any way you like.

 Here are seven of my hand-picked favorites: